THE LYNN FACTOR STAND UP FOR KIDS NATIONAL AWARD

-- The Award recipient must agree to participate, or the legal guardian/parent of the Award recipient (if the Award recipient is under the age of 18) must consent to the participation of the Award recipient, in Children’s Aid Foundation of Canada Lynn Factor Stand Up for Kid’s National Award Ceremony at 2019 Stand Up For Kids Night in September 2019.
+- The Award recipient must agree to participate, or the legal guardian/parent of the Award recipient (if the Award recipient is under the age of 18) must consent to the participation of the Award recipient, in Children’s Aid Foundation of Canada Lynn Factor Stand Up for Kids National Award Ceremony at 2021 Stand Up For Kids Night in September 2021.

 • To attend, the National Award Recipient and, if under 18, a chaperone, will receive flights and accommodation.

 - Nominee must confirm their agreement with the Consent provided below.

-The Lynn Factor Stand Up for Kids National Award will consist of one (1) national award and five (5) short-list finalists’ awards totaling $75,000.00*.
+The Lynn Factor Stand Up for Kids National Award will consist of one (1) national award and three to five (3-5) short-list finalists’ awards totaling $75,000.00*.
 Award recipients will be honoured with the following recognition and opportunities:

-- The Lynn Factor Stand Up For Kids Award
+- The Lynn Factor Stand Up For Kids National Award

 - Highlighted in marketing and publicity efforts related to the Award (in Children’s Aid Foundation of Canada communication channels and earned media)

 - The National Award recipient will be given the opportunity to direct $50,000 to child welfare/child rights/child or youth serving agency in Canada of their choice*.

 *Qualified child welfare, child rights, or child and youth agency organizations must be:

 - Serve Canadian children, youth and or families involved with the child welfare sector or those at risk of becoming involved with the child welfare sector